What is minimally invasive surgery? What does it mean for recovery?

 Potential benefits of a da Vinci approach include:

 - Significantly less pain

 - A shorter hospital stay

 - A faster return to normal daily activities

 Is this what is called "Band-Aid Surgery"?

 Yes.
-One significant difference with the da Vinci Hysterectomy is that it enables Dr. Ashford to perform the surgery with enhanced precision and control – using only a few small incisions.
+One significant difference with the da Vinci Hysterectomy is that it enables our physicians to perform the surgery with enhanced precision and control – using only a few small incisions.
 In many cases, the patient goes home with a few small band-aids covering very small incisions.

 About the da Vinci Myomectomy

 Treatment for Uterine Fibroids